Eselbeus/musi/README.md

 # Musi

-Welcome to Musi!
+Welcome to Musi 1.0.0!
 A very basic gem for calculating intervals in music theory.
 Pass a note as a string such as "C" or "Ab" to a method and receive a new note in the form of a string.

-You may sharp or flat a note or raise by perfect 4th and 5th intervals.
-Minor/Major intervals not yet supported.
+Musi 1.0.0 now allows a user to raise or lower a note by all major/minor and perfect intervals as well as tritones.

+Musi 1.0.0 updates Musi 0.1.2 which only had support for basic sharping, flatting, and raising and lowering by perfect fourths and fifths.

 ## Installation